Winner107/COVID-19-Analysis/README.md

 ### Dynamic Interaction

-By using the app's interactive date range selector and "Update Plot" button, the plot is regenerated in real-time, offering flexibility to analyze various trends and patterns within the data.
+By using the app's interactive date range selector and "Update Plot" button, the plot is regenerated in real time, offering flexibility to analyze various trends and patterns within the data.

 ## Acknowledgements